Trade secrets in Canada: Purpose

-Trade secrets are a type of intellectual property that consists of certain information, expertise or knowhow that has been developed or acquired by firms.
+Trade secrets are a type of intellectual property that consists of certain information, expertise or know-how that has been developed or acquired by firms.
 This knowledge frequently gives firms their competitive edge in the market and it has to be kept as a secret.

 In Canada any information that a firm or its employees produces or acquires for the purpose of the firm's business can constitute confidential information that courts are willing to protect.
 All that is required is that the creator of the information “has used his brain and thus produced a result which can be produced by somebody who goes through the same process”.

 According to Seager v.
 Copydex Ltd, courts will even act to protect a comparatively underdeveloped idea from misappropriation.
 However, information may stop being confidential and confident may be released from its obligations of confidence if the information subject to confidence is later publicly disclosed by the confider or a third party.